RJ/bevygap/README.md

 Is "unfinished"..

 I'm polling on session creation before replying to the mm request, and it never took more than 3 seconds so far, even when deploying a new server, so i've not bothered handling timeouts properly yet.

+## NOTES / TODO

+probably want to prefix all NATS subjects/buckets with the edgegap app name or something, so that multiple apps on edgegap can share the nats instance without conflicts.

+should probably be restricted by the nats creds

+need to split LY's spaceships into own repo with separate crates, containerise the server, add the bevygap stuff, demonstrate the whole deal.